dv-trading/moneRo/README.md

 # moneRo

 This package provides an R interface to the monero daemon and wallet RPC APIs.
-Not all RPC calls have been implemented yet, especially on the wallet side.
+Not all RPC methods have been implemented yet, especially on the wallet side.
 Pull requests are welcome.

 To download monero or to learn more about it, visit https://getmonero.org.